mattvenn/vga_clock_pcb/README.md

 # Questions

 * What FLASH part has been tested to work?
 Jeff to feedback on part used in Ravena

+# TODO

+* check availability of regulators. not available!

 # Resources